ashwinvis/myst-reader/README.md

 ]
 ```

-If you are using a Pandoc default file, you need the following as a bare minimum to enable citations:
+If you are using a MyST default file, you need the following as a bare minimum to enable citations:

 ```yaml
 reader: markdown